 Saturday May 4th, British Museum Room 1, 2pm – 4.30pm

-Join Indigenous Australian campaigner Rodney Kelly and other (to-be-announced) speakers for the second completely unofficial free tour of the British Museum’s stolen goods and its controversial oil sponsor.
+Join Indigenous Australian campaigner Rodney Kelly and other speakers for the second completely unofficial free tour of the British Museum’s stolen goods and its controversial oil sponsor.

 The British Museum is coming under increasing pressure from repatriation campaigns around the world to return vital cultural items, including the Rapa Nui’s Moai Head, the Parthenon Marbles, and the Rosetta Stone.
 Many communities with stolen items in the museum are also on the frontline of the pollution, human rights abuses, and climate breakdown caused by the museum’s sponsor, BP.